fibo/fibo.github.io/_posts/2014-03-26-a-cpan-client-that-works-like-charm.md

 The quickest workaround is to check your network configuration and launch commands using sudo.

 I really recommend to avoid using *cpan* and *perl* provided by your system.
-See [Install your own Perl with your own CPAN](http://perl-node-interface.blogspot.it/2012/02/install-your-own-perl-with-your-own.html) or [.software](http://g14n.info/.software) to know how to install Perl in some location your user owns.
+See [Install your own Perl with your own CPAN](http://perl-node-interface.blogspot.it/2012/02/install-your-own-perl-with-your-own.html) or [dotsoftware](//{{ site.domain }}/dotsoftware) to know how to install Perl in some location your user owns.

 #### local::lib approach